TPS Lawyer -Immigration Attorney Houston

 The Secretary of Homeland Security may designate a foreign country for Temporary Protected Status due to conditions in the country that temporarily prevent the country’s nationals from returning safely, or in certain circumstances, where the country is unable to handle the return of its nationals adequately.
 USCIS may grant TPS to eligible nationals of certain countries (or parts of countries), who are already in the United States.
 Eligible individuals without nationality who last resided in the designated country may also be granted TPS.

 At Law Office of Claudine U. Gasana, PLLC we assist clients in the Houston Metro Area and throughout Texas who qualify to apply for this option.
-Our immigration attorneys will guide you through this process after an application has been approved so that our clients know exactly what they need to do to remain in the United States on a permanent basis.
+Our Houston immigration laywers will guide you through this process after an application has been approved so that our clients know exactly what they need to do to remain in the United States on a permanent basis.

 Temporary Protected Status Conditions